relsqui/cribbage-trainer/README.md

 Note that this program only considers hands and cribs -- not points in the play.

 You are not the dealer.
 Your hand is:
-  a.
   Two of Spades
-  b.
   Seven of Spades
-  c.
   Seven of Diamonds
-  d.
   Nine of Spades
-  e.
   Ten of Diamonds
-  f.
   King of Diamonds

 Consider your options, then hit enter to see discard stats.
 Evaluating 15 possibilities ...............